 Professors may grant extensions either to the class as a whole or to individual students, allowing them to submit work by a specified date after the prima facie deadline.
-Class extensions should have a deadline within the next trimester; individual extensions should normally not extend into the next academic year (see 7.11.3).
-A record should be kept of extensions that have been granted, in the form either of the course syllabus itself (for the class as a whole) or of written permission (for individual students).
-Professors may not grant extensions beyond the absolute deadline (see 7.11.4).
+Class extensions should have a deadline within the next trimester; individual extensions cannot be granted beyond the end of the academic year (i.e., beyond the end of August).
+Professors should keep a record of extensions that have been granted, in the form either of the course syllabus itself

+(for the class as a whole) or of written permission (for individual students).
 When a student has not completed requirements by the end of the examination week and an extension has been granted, the temporary non-grade course report SDF ("standing deferred") is assigned.
 If the student completes coursework before the deadline set by the professor, the grade SDF will be changed to a letter and number grade.
-If the student does not complete the work by the deadline set by the professor and no further extension is granted, the professor will assign and submit a final grade (numerical or letter, including FZ) or, if circumstances warrant, a permanent incomplete (INC).
+If the student does not complete the work by the deadline set by the professor and no further extension is granted, the professor will assign and submit a final grade (numerical or letter, including FZ) or, if circumstances warrant, will recommend a permanent incomplete (INC).